xxlya/BrainGNN_Pytorch/README.md

 # Graph Neural Network for Brain Network Analysis
- A preliminary implementation of BrainGNN
+ A preliminary implementation of BrainGNN.
+The example presented here is on the public resting-state fMRI ABIDE for the convenience of development.
+This dataset was different from the ones used in our publication, which are cleaner task-fMRI.
+Still seeking solutions to mitigate the overfitting issue for noisy data.

 ## Usage